ncphillips/ncphi.com/content/blog/jobs-to-be-done.md

   Jobs to be Done is an approach to thinking about the role products play in people's lives, but what makes it different from other techniques?
 createdAt: "2020-07-24"
+lastEditedAt: "2020-08-12"
 ---

-Jobs to be Done is an approach to thinking about the role products play in people's lives.
-I think it's a great idea, however I dislike most what's written on the topic.
-Personally I find them long winded in their attempts at describing Jobs to be Done and why it's a useful way of framing your conversations.
-As such, I've written this document that lists questions I've had about Jobs and the answers I discovered.
-There is some resources listed at the bottom of this document if you would like to dig deeper.
+"Jobs to be Done" helps you understand the role a product plays in people's lives.
+It's a great idea but I dislike most what's been written on it.
+This post lists the questions I had about Jobs and the answers I discovered.
+If you'd like to dig deeper there's some resources listed at the end.

 ### What are Jobs?